Saturday, 10 December 2022

 In 1967 he hooked up with Swinging London scene maker and UFO club co-founder John “Hoppy” Hopkins (1937-2015) and was instrumental in organising the first outdoor Notting Hill Carnival.
 He eventually entered John & Yoko’s orbit and after the couple famously shaved off their flowing locks for charity in early 1970, they donated a bag of their hair to be auctioned in aid of one of Michael’s revolutionary causes.
 The Lennons were going through their pro-active political phase at that time and so were ripe candidates for the kind of radical sloganeering Michael X and his unsavory acolytes were espousing.
 John & Yoko's largesse even extended to paying Michael's bail when, along with four others, he was arrested for extortion in 1971.
 A month later he skipped the country with unseemly haste.

-The man who ran the agency, a smooth-talking Arthur Daley type, told me he had been the manager of Liverpool band the Koobas and while his claim seemed a little random, as I believe the younger generation say, I had no reason to doubt that he was telling the truth (although, to be fair, he looked nothing like Tony Stratton Smith).
+The man who ran the agency, a smooth-talking Arthur Daley type, told me he had been the manager of Liverpool band the Koobas and while his claim seemed a little random, as I believe the younger generation say, I had no reason to doubt that he was telling the truth (although, to be fair, he looked nothing like Tony Stratton Smith or Brian Epstein, both of whom claimed to manage them).
 The group never made the big time, and few would have heard of them - then or now - so why bother to invent such a tale?
 To add to his claim, a copy of the Koobas’ LP sat permanently propped up on a bookcase behind his desk and he always seemed keen to talk about the band who had supported the Beatles in 1965 and Jimi Hendrix in 1967 but had broken up before their sole album was released.
 Now unfeasibly rare, original pressings of that self-titled Koobas record regularly sell online for more than £1,000 today, despite being reissued several times along with their entire recorded output on retrospective labels such as The Beat Goes On.

 The cleaning jobs were often in respectable middle class London suburbs such as Mill Hill, Hendon and Golders Green out on the far reaches of